calaldees/blog/arcadeCabinet/README.md

         * the use real JAMMA Arcade Boards
         * or an Emulated machine
 * 4 Players
-    * more players == more social
+    * More players == more social
-* Spinners + Trackball
+* Spinners + trackball + steering wheel
     * Interesting control methods that can't be reproduced with a common joypads
 * Modular design; To facilitate
     * Move with a normal car
     * Slimming down to 2 players (if 4 players too big for the next house)
+    * Different controler layouts (eg steering wheel or optional trackball or multiple trackball)
     * Have individual components repaired or replaced
         * If the screen dies again or a controller gets damaged
-    * Screen could easily be rotated for vertical 3:4 games
+    * Screen could easily be rotated for vertical 3:4 games ?
     * Quick to dismantle if needed (15min?)
 * Simple as possible to build
+    * Avoid custom cabinet (use normal stable table)
     * Avoid specialist rare high value components (screen)
     * No soldering or electronics knowledge
     * No advanced software skills